ivy-net/ivynet-docs/docs/client/clientDocs.md

 - the node port where metrics are served is exposed
 - node entry is present in the `~/.ivynet/ivynet-config.toml` configuration file

-## Appendix: List of recognizable AVS's
+## Appendix: List of recognizable AVSs

 IvyNet is working to recognize all mainnet and holesky AVSs for Ethereum restaking protocols.
 Containers that are not currently recognized can be manually added.